Risk assessment example

 It is widely agreed that a competent person should not be chosen lightly.
 This is because they need to be qualified to identify and deal with the hazards associated with risk assessment.
 For instance, if work is performed in a building with asbestos present, the competent person must know asbestos-related dangers.
 This knowledge comes from a combination of training, skill and experience.

-Completing a Risk Assessment
+Completing a Risk Assessment example

 In general, terms, to complete a risk assessment, you should: